Thomas Moody (colonial officer): Appointment as Home Secretary for Foreign Parliamentary Commissioners (1821–1828)

 Moody submitted his second report, also of over 200 pages, in 1826.
 This analysed agricultural colonies in the Netherlands, the Bengal peasantry, slavery in India, prostitution in Sierra Leone during the African Institution, slavery in the United States, and the American Colonization Society for African-American settlement in West Africa.
 Moody also studied the agriculture and the commerce of Egypt, the commerce of Carthage, and the religions of Abyssinia.
-Moody's contentions were endorsed by the director of the Commission, Lord Bathurst; and by the same's Under-Secretary, Sir Robert Wilmot Horton; and by the British Parliament, which stated Moody's ‘great experience in the control of labour, both slave and free, both African and European, in garrison, and in the field’.
-Moody's reports provoked ire of the evangelical Whig abolitionists, who desired a 'free black peasantry' rather than equality for Africans.
+Moody's contentions were endorsed by the director of the Commission, Lord Bathurst; and by the same's Under-Secretary, Sir Robert Wilmot Horton; and by the British Parliament, which stated Moody's 'great experience in the control of labour, both slave and free, both African and European, in garrison, and in the field'.
+Moody's reports provoked ire in the evangelical Whig abolitionists, who desired a 'free black peasantry' rather than equality for Africans.
 Zachary Macaulay in the Anti-Slavery Reporter censured Moody's contentions; and Thomas Babington Macaulay in the Edinburgh Review in 1827, and in a series of anonymous letters to the Morning Chronicle newspaper, censured Moody's contentions and his rhetoric.
 Moody, in correspondences and in the newspapers, repudiated the assertions by his critics.

 Sir Robert Wilmot Horton and Thomas Hyde Villiers MP consequently wrote articles (which were ascribed to the pseudonym 'Vindex', which Moody also used) to The Star newspaper, in which they refuted the objections to Moody's contentions and to the Government's policy.
-Moody testified before the Privy Council in 1827 and in 1828.
+Moody testified before the Privy Council in November 1827, about the manumission of slaves in Berbice and Demerara, and in 1828.
 Moody's reports influenced Lord Bathurst; and Moody's protégé Sir James Stephen; and Moody's successor Sir Henry Taylor.
 Historian D. J. Murray contends that Hyde Villiers and Taylor were only advisors, rather than experts like Moody and Stephen.

-Dougan died destitute, in September 1826, before he had completed his reply to Moody's second report, which was completed by his daughter Mary Dougan and annotated by Moody.
-John Dougan and Moody were each made a Justice of the Peace.
+John Dougan and Moody were each made a justice of the peace for their work as Commissioners.
+Dougan died indigent in Georgetown, Guyana during September 1826, before he had completed his reply to Moody's second report, which was completed by his daughter Mary Dougan (b.
+1804) who inherited Dougan's 'protracted and unpleasant dispute' with Moody.
+Mary Dougan (b.
+21 July 1804, West Indies) was the daughter of Clarissa Squire, whom John Dougan had married in 1798, and who was the daughter of merchant Joseph Squire by his second wife Elizabeth Spurrell.
+She had been baptised on 19 March 1806, at the Holy Trinity Church Clapham, by The Rev. John Venn, who was a member of the Clapham Sect, and her godfather was Mary Stephen Dougan godfather was the abolitionist lawyer James Stephen (1758-1832).